-The Counselor Preparation Comprehensive Exam (CPCE) is a nationally administered examination.
+The CMHC program requires a passing score on the comprehensive examination Either the Counselor Preparation Comprehensive Exam (CPCE) or the (CECE) is a nationally administered examination.
 Students register for this exam GCOU 691 Counselor Preparation (0 credits) in conjunction with GCOU 690 Seminar in Counseling.
 Students are required to pass this exam prior to taking the clinical supervised internship.
 This exam is similar to the National Counselor Exam and is comprised of the eight core content areas of counselor knowledge.
 Students will need to obtain passing scores in each of the core content areas, determined by a score of one standard deviation within the national mean.
 Remediation of deficiency will be allowed in only two areas.

 The seminar in Counseling provides preparation for successful completion of the CPCE.
 In addition, the CPCE provides valuable preparation for the National Counselor Exam (NCE).
+The CPCE is administered at an off-campus professional testing site.